bmchtech/blog/content/post/multiply.md

     return;
   }

-  carry = (operand >> (amount - 1)) & 1;
+  // We end up doing down this codepath carry = (operand >> (amount - 1)) & 1;
   operand = (operand >> amount) | ((0xFFFFFFFF * msb) << (32 - amount));
 }
 ```

-Note that in both ROR and ASR the carry will always be set to the last bit of the `operand` to be shifted out. i.e., if I rotate a value by `n`, then the carry will always be bit `n - 1` of the `operand`, since that was the last bit to be rotated out.
+Note that in both ROR and ASR the carry will always be set to the last bit of the `operand` to be shifted out. i.e., if I rotate a value by `n`, then the carry will always be bit `n - 1` of the `operand` before rotation, since that was the last bit to be rotated out.
 Same goes for ASR.

 So, _it doesn't matter_ if I don't use the same rotation values as the patents.
 Since, no matter the rotation value, as long as the output from _my_ barrel shifter is the same as the output from the _ARM7TDMI's_ barrel shifter, then the last bit to be shifted out must be the same, and therefore the carry flag must _also_ have been the same.